North Miami Beach Workers’ Compensation Lawyer

 Immediately report your injury to your employer.
 Any work-related injury or illness must be reported within 30 days of the accident.

-• The employer had actual knowledge of the injury regardless of the failure to report;
+- The employer had actual knowledge of the injury regardless of the lack of a report;

 What are my North Miami Beach employer's responsibilities?